raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 From this point on it is considered that a "Session Signalling session"" is in progress.
-Clients and servers should behave as described in this specification with regard to idle timeouts and connection close, not as prescribed in {{!RFC7766}}.
+Clients and servers should behave as described in this specification with regard to inactive timeouts and connection close, not as prescribed in {{!RFC7766}}.

 ## Message Format {#format}